-It is recommended that the customer uses a solder mask defined land pattern similar to that shown in Figures 14 and 15.
+It is recommended that the customer uses a solder mask defined land pattern similar to that shown in the Figures 15 and 16:

-Figure 14 - Recommended Land Pattern (Through - Hole Model)
+Figure 15 - Recommended Land Pattern (Through - Hole Model)

-Figure 15 - Recommended Land Pattern (Surface Mount Model)
+Figure 16 - Recommended Land Pattern (Surface Mount Model)

 Power pin connection should utilize four or more vias to the interior power plane of 0.025 (0.63) I.D. per input, ground and output pin (or the electrical equivalent.